garethltm/this-project-is-in-jeopardy-v2/README.md

 ## Description

-This repository contains the jeopardy game
+This repository contains the jeopardy game that is using a simple Flask framework implementation that I have learnt from my COMPSCI235 class.

+This project is a simple project purely for the UMSA Jeopardy Game Night of 2023

 ## Installation